loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

         f()

-*   `x[ 'foo' ] == undefined` is the source for an important class of silent failures in JavaScript, and we're still unable to fix this with CoffeeScript and `*.cnd` alone.
+*   `x[ 'foo' ] == undefined` is the source for an important class of silent failures in JavaScript, and we're still unable to fix this with CoffeeScript and CoffeeMatic alone.

 *   Extending the syntax of CoffeeScript is feasible, but cumbersome.